Cleveland Clinic logo

 TORCH Infections

 TORCH infections are the term given to a group of infectious diseases that can be passed to your baby during pregnancy, at delivery or after birth.
-TORCH stands for toxoplasmosis, rubella, cytomegalovirus, herpes and other agents.
+TORCH stands for toxoplasmosis, rubella, cytomegalovirus, herpes and other diseases.

-What are TORCH infections?
+What Are TORCH Infections?

 Advertisement